fluiddyn/transonic/doc/examples/classic.rst

 Nearly as with Pythran
 ======================

-This example shows how to use FluidPythran nearly `how you would use Pythran
+This example shows how to use Transonic nearly `how you would use Pythran
 <https://pythran.readthedocs.io>`_.

 .. literalinclude:: classic.py